 - 1. Understand the concept of limits and how they pertain to the major areas of Differentiation and Integration. - 2.
 Understand the concept of Derivative, the Rules of Differentiation of Polynomial, Trigonometric, and Transcendental functions and applications of the Derivative. - 3.
 Understand the concept of Integral, Area under a curve, the techniques of Integration, and Applications. - 4.
-Use the graphing calculator to enhance the learning of calculus.

-5. Apply techniques of derivation and integration to vectors, parametric functions, and series.
+Use the graphing calculator to enhance the learning of calculus. - 5.
+Apply techniques of derivation and integration to vectors, parametric functions, and series.

 NOTE: This course is designed for those who have a strong math background.
-It can be taken for Dual Enrollment credit through the University of Nebraska - Omaha.
+It can be taken for dual credit.
 Students will be expected to take the AP Calculus exam in the Spring semester.
 Successfully completing this course and passing the AP exam could lead to two semesters of college math credit.

-PREREQUISITE: Honors Precalculus (grade of B or better) or Precalculus with teacher permission.
-OPEN TO: 10-12
+PREREQUISITE: Honors Precalculus (grade of B or better)

 DISCRETE MATHEMATICS.
-First Semester.
+First Semester

-- 1. Understand the basic concepts of derivatives and integrals from Calculus. - 2.
-Apply the concepts of linear regression to make predictions for a variety of problem situations. - 3.
-Utilize logic symbols and quantified statements to determine the validity of an argument as well as problem solve through the use of puzzles. - 4.
-Understand the advantages and disadvantages of a variety of voting techniques. - 5.
-Use graph theory to model projects, determine routes and resolve conflicts. - 6.
+- 1. Apply the concepts of linear regression to make predictions for a variety of problem situations. - 2.
+Utilize logic symbols and quantified statements to determine the validity of an argument as well as problem solve through the use of puzzles. - 3.
+Understand the advantages and disadvantages of a variety of voting techniques. - 4.
+Use graph theory to model projects, determine routes and resolve conflicts. - 5.
 Apply counting principles (permutations, combinations, Binomial Theorem) to a variety of problem situations.

-NOTE: This course is recommended for those interested in pursuing careers that will involve mathematics and/ or computer science.
-A good follow-up course for second semester would be Probability & Statistics.
-PREREQUISITE: Precalculus.
+NOTE: This course is recommended for those interested in pursuing careers that will involve mathematics and/or computer science.
+A good follow-up course for semester 2 would be Probability & Statistics.